Skip to main content

 PHI 102 Valid and Invalid Reasoning: What Follows From What?
 (4 Credits)

 Formal logic and informal logic.
 The study of abstract logic together with the construction and deconstruction of everyday arguments.
 Logical symbolism and operations, deduction and induction, consistency and inconsistency, paradoxes and puzzles.
 Examples drawn from law, philosophy, politics, literary criticism, computer science, history, commercials, mathematics, economics and the popular press.
-Discussion section enrollments limited to 15. {M}
+Enrollment limited to 60. {M}

 PHI 213/ PSY 213 Colloquium: Language Acquisition (4 Credits)